USM-COS460/http-server/README.md

 ## Notes
 You may need to send back MIME type headers for each file type.
 On a Linux or macOS computer, you can use the file `/etc/mime.types` to get this information.
 If you are on a Microsoft Windows computer there is one buried in your Windows system directory.
 Feel free to just copy one from a Linux machine instead if it's easier.

+A sample `www` directory is included for you to test with.
+It includes a few images (image/jpeg), a `site.css` (text/css) stylesheet, and an `index.html` (text/html) file. `index.html` should be served from the specified directory when no specific file in the directory is requested.
+E.g. when the `GET` request ends with a trailing slash character (`/`), serve up `index.html`, if it exists, from that directory.

 ## Protocol Specification
 The full [HTTP 1.1 Protocol Specification](http://www.ietf.org/rfc/rfc2616.txt) is available and is included here by reference only.